-This easy crochet baby blanket chronicles the Phases of the Moon for the time that your wee one was growing ~ but you couldn't kiss his face!
+This easy crochet baby blanket chronicles the Phases of the Moon for the time that your wee one was growing ~ but you couldn't hold him or kiss his face!
 Celebrate your special pregnancy (they are all special!) with this simple, yet personalized, baby blanket!

 As I admired the full moon one night, the idea of stripes for the phases and circles for the full moons began to develop.
-This new and unique baby blanket concept had to be super simple yet contain many possibilities for personalization.
-The design evolved and this is the first Phases of the Moon crochet blanket.
+I wanted this new and unique baby blanket concept to be super simple, yet contain many possibilities for personalization.
+The design evolved, and this is the first Phases of the Moon crochet blanket.
 It symbolizes the time my delightful new granddaughter was developing in her mommy’s womb.

 A lot happens with the moon!
 Besides phases, there are supermoons, blue moons, black moons, solar eclipses, lunar eclipses, blood moons, and cool names of full moons.
 Not to mention the pull it has on the tides!
 You can reflect most of these occurrences in your Phases of the Moon blanket.